Social events

 Sunday, 8 March 2026, 18:30 - 21:30

 Check in at the conference office in good time and do not miss the opportunity to meet people in an informal atmosphere.
+At check in for the conference you will receive food and drink vouchers for the welcome evening.

 Please wear your name tag, which you will have received during registration.